This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Raw meat in the 21st century, once it’s been through its life and death and processing to end up at your local supermarket (or farmer’s market – no, there’s little by way of improvement just because it’s ‘organic.’
+Raw meat in the 21st century, once it’s been through its life and death and processing ends up at your local supermarket (or farmer’s market – no, there’s little by way of improvement just because it’s ‘organic.’
 Sorry) is – or can be a rich gumbo of potentially hazardous bacterial life.
-If you don’t cook it well enough, to the right temperature to kill all of these potential pests, you could be putting this roll call of joy into your system:
+If you don’t cook it long enough, to the right temperature to kill all of these potential pests, you could be putting this roll call of joy into your system:

 Campylobacter – causes an estimated 1.5 million cases of illness in the US every year.

 So glad you asked.